Unacceptable Course Content includes:

 - Performing an aesthetician facial or exfoliation of cells from the body

 - Performing electrical stimulation, using electrical devices on clients or ultrasound of any kind

 - Psychic, clairvoyance, telepathic, astrology, religious practices

 - Breaking or removing tissue from the body

 - CBD Products*

-- Energy work that does not involve “the application of professional therapeutic touch”
+- Energy work that does not not include “professional therapeutic hands-on applications”

 - Aura techniques

 - Fire cupping or any procedure that works with fire